PaddlePaddle/book/image_classification/README.en.md

 Here are some basic functions used in `resnet_cifar10`:

   - `conv_bn_layer` : convolutional layer followed by BN.
   - `shortcut` : the shortcut branch in a residual block.
-There are two kinds of shortcuts: 1x1 convolution used when the number of channels between input and output are different; direct connection used otherwise.
+There are two kinds of shortcuts: 1x1 convolution used when the number of channels between input and output is different; direct connection used otherwise.

   - `basicblock` : a basic residual module as shown in the left of Figure 9, consisting of two sequential 3x3 convolutions and one "shortcut" branch.
   - `bottleneck` : a bottleneck module as shown in the right of Figure 9, consisting of a two 1x1 convolutions with one 3x3 convolution in between branch and a "shortcut" branch.